MolinLab/Holomics/inst/app/www/help-tuning.md

   <li><b>Reduce dataset:</b> The optimal n features of the optimal m components get extracted from the original dataset and are saved in a new dataframe.</li>
 </ol>

-For more information please have a look at the different documentations of mixOmics, such as <a class='mixOmics-link' href="https://mixomicsteam.github.io/Bookdown/pca.html#tuning-parameters" rel="noreferrer noopener" target="_blank">PCA - tuning parameters</a>.
+For more information please have a look at the different documentations of mixOmics, such as <a class='mixOmics-link' href="http://mixomics.org/case-studies/spca-multidrug-case-study/" rel="noreferrer noopener" target="_blank">sPCA Multidrug Case Study</a>.

 ### PLS-DA-based feature selection for multi-omics
 The feature selection functionality using PLS-DA is separated into two parts: